• Skip to primary navigation

 Chile, not chili.

-Chile being a vegetable, and Chili, being a big pot of meat and spices (beans or not).
+Chile is a vegetable, and Chili, is a big pot of meat and spices (beans or not).
 But I did make a new friend; in the Hatch chile.

 And I found a new place to love.